The following document was sent out regularly on the DNA-NEWBIES mailing list.

 Whichever company you used, you can discover what health information lurks in that subset of your DNA which was tested by uploading your raw data to Promethease.com for $12.00.
 This is by no means definitive and new discoveries are made every day.

 23andme does show some of the more well known genetic health issues explained very carefully.

 Try this web site on debunking genetic genealogy myths

 When you are no longer a newbie feel free to stay and help.
 However you may pose your more advanced questions on the group for DNA and genealogy:

 If the Big Y is your issue try

 That document is intended to provide ethical and usage standards for the genealogical community to follow when purchasing, recommending, sharing, or writing about the results of DNA testing for ancestry.

-The same weekend as Genetic Genealogy Ireland which just finished and has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw
+Every year there is also Genetic Genealogy Ireland which has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw

 see the report from Debbie